 Will travel medical insurance cover the COVID-19 test cost I need to return to the U.S.?

 No, travel medical insurance usually only covers medical costs related to sickness or injury during your trip.
 You will have to pay for the COVID-19 test out of pocket.
-However, there are some resorts and hotels offering free COVID-19 tests as a part of your stay – including Hyatt, which just announced it will offer free tests to guests at all its properties in Latin America.
+However, there are some resorts and hotels offering free COVID-19 tests as a part of your stay.
+And you may be able to get reimbursed by your personal health insurance for the costs of your test – though that's hit-or-miss with testing services for travel.

 Will my credit card cover cancellation due to COVID-19?